Team Filthy: Major League Wrestling (2017–2021)

-Due to the real-world effects of the COVID-19 pandemic, MLW stopped running shows after their MLW Super Series shows with Lucha Libre AAA Worldwide and Promociones EMW for eight months.
+Due to the real-world effects of the COVID-19 pandemic, MLW stopped running shows for eight months.
 As revealed in the Pulp FUSION shorts in the interim, Team Filthy continued to cut promos on and plot against their enemies.
-Osbourne would make his last on-screen appearance in MLW during Pulp FUSION being no longer formally aligned with Team Filthy afterwards.
+Osbourne would disappear from MLW and Team Filthy during Pulp FUSION.
 Once MLW Fusion returned to air, Erick Stevens had retired from professional wrestling.
 In his place, Garrini recruited Kevin Ku, who had been signed by MLW, into Team Filthy.
 Lawlor and Stevens agreed with Stevens (in kayfabe) sponsoring Ku with his Kookies and Kream Sarasota business because it was a tax write off.
 Garrini and Ku re-formed their tag team from the independent circuit, Violence is Forever.

 Lawlor maintained his position in the main event scene after winning the Opera Cup while Violence is Forever is putting its focus on winning the MLW World Tag Team Championships.
 Lawlor would continue his rivalry with the Von Erichs as he and Violence is Forever would attack them after their match with Fatu and Gotch.
 Placed as the special guest referee by Salina de la Renta during her produced MLW episode, Lawlor, along with L.A.
 Park Jr., willingly cheated Ross and Marshall out of the MLW Tag Team Championships in favor of Los Parks (L.A.
 Park and El Hijo de L.A.
 Park).
-Team Filthy would also attack A. C. H. prior to his MLW World Heavyweight Championship with Jacob Fatu.
+Team Filthy would also attack ACH prior to his MLW World Heavyweight Championship with Jacob Fatu.
 Lawlor, who beat him clean in the Opera Cup, did not want Team Filthy playing second fiddle to him.

 Team Filthy would receive some comeuppance on Lawlor's low quality Filthy Island special.
 A returning King Mo, after nearly a year questioning Low Ki's mental faculties and boasting about his tainted win against him, was beaten by Low Ki in the main event in under a minute.
 As Lambert cried fowl on commentary, Team Filthy attacked Low Ki only for the Von Erichs to arrive and help him to fight off Lawlor, Ku and Garrini.
-Team Filthy members Dan Lambert and Danny Limelight make frequent appearances in AEW.

-Paradigm Pro Wrestling (2020–2021)

-In mid-2020, Team Filthy members, Tom Lawlor, Erick Stevens and Kevin Ku made sporadic appearances in PPW while Dominic Garrini made steady appearances.
-Stevens would have his last wrestling match athletes the PPW Trapsoul event.
-At the 2021 PPW UWFi Rules Contenders Series, Lawlor and Garrini would once again re-form Team Filthy within the promotion.
-In the first episode of UFWi Series, Lawlor inducted Matt Makowski into Team Filthy.
+Afterwards, Mo and Lambert's association with Team Filthy would progressively dissolve until after the first MLW Open Draft where King Mo was officially represented under American Top Team.
+Osbourne would briefly return to Team Filthy after being announced during this draft.
+Team Filthy continued to feud with the Von Erichs and ACH until a losing effort against the Von Erichs on the first episode MLW Fusion: ALPHA.